 Surprisingly, matcha is an excellent source of l-theanine, which is an amino acid that may help relieve anxiety and tension And improve relaxation.

-The daily safe dose of theanine for adults is from 200-400 milligrams twice a day, as there are 14.26 milligrams of l-theanine per 1 gram of matcha.
-L-LITENIN not only improves feelings and helps you calm and relax, but also it increases dopamine and serotonin secretion.
+The daily safe dose of theanine for adults is 200–400 milligrams twice a day, as there are 14.26 milligrams of l-theanine per 1 gram of matcha.
+L-Litenin not only improves feelings and helps you calm and relax, but also it increases dopamine and serotonin secretion.

 Dopamine and serotonin are hormones responsible for the pleasure feeling you experience.
 So drinking matcha tea may be the best choice if you want to improve your mood.

 Also, matcha improves cognitive functions such as memory and concentration.

 Matcha is an amazing drink that protects from heart disease

 In general, consuming green tea has been associated with protecting the heart and reducing the risk of various diseases.